Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas

-Large excitonic oscillator strengths and their two-dimensional geometry enable efficient and simple integration of TMDs into photonic structures \cite{tonndorf_-chip_2017, youngblood_integration_2016}, forming hybrid systems that support novel regimes of light-matter interactions, such as non-linear and non-local coupling.
-These interactions can be engineered well below the diffraction limit through an interplay between localized surface plasmon polaritons (LSPPs) and light emitters \cite{sriram_hybridizing_2020, blauth_enhanced_2017, blauth_coupling_2018}, giving access to the extreme lengthscales of the order of the exciton Bohr radius \cite{stier_exciton_2016, stier_magnetooptics_2018, goryca_revealing_2019}.
-In the proximity of metallic nanoparticles that host LSSPs, the photonic density of modes available to a light emitter can be strongly enhanced in two different light-matter coupling regimes; weak-coupling, for which the light-matter coupling is perturbative, and strong-coupling for which it becomes coherent \cite{baranov_novel_2018, pelton_strong_2019}.
-Weakly-coupled systems exhibit modified spontaneous emission rates of the emitter, physics that is captured by the Purcell effect \cite{akselrod_probing_2014}.
-In strongly-coupled systems, on the other hand, polaritons having mixed light and matter character emerge \cite{chikkaraddy_single-molecule_2016}.
-In between, the intermediate-coupling regime displays Fano-shaped scattering spectra, indicative of the interplay between pronounced light-matter coupling and significant damping \cite{miroshnichenko_fano_2010, lee_fano_2015, abid_temperature-dependent_2017, wang_tunable_2018, sun_light-emitting_2018}.
-Recently, plasmonic nanocavities realized using high-quality chemically synthesized metallic nanoparticles have been shown to result in strong and weak light-matter coupling with free excitons in TMDs \cite{kleemann_strong-coupling_2017, wen_room-temperature_2017, zheng_manipulating_2017, geisler_single-crystalline_2019, qin_revealing_2020}.
-However, the relative positioning of different nanophotonic elements is difficult to achieve using such approaches, thereby hindering routes towards integrated technologies.
-Strong coupling was demonstrated via coupling emitters to the delocalized collective modes of metallic nanoparticle arrays \cite{lee_fano_2015, wang_coherent_2016, liu_strong_2016}.
+Large excitonic oscillator strengths and their two-dimensional geometry enable efficient and simple integration of TMDs into photonic structures \cite{tonndorf_-chip_2017, youngblood_integration_2016}, forming hybrid systems that support novel regimes of light--matter interactions, such as nonlinear and nonlocal coupling.
+These interactions can be engineered well below the diffraction limit through an interplay between localized surface plasmon polaritons (LSPPs) and light emitters \cite{sriram_hybridizing_2020, blauth_enhanced_2017, blauth_coupling_2018}, giving access to the extreme length scales of the order of the exciton Bohr radius \cite{stier_exciton_2016, stier_magnetooptics_2018, goryca_revealing_2019}.
+In the proximity of metallic nanoparticles that host LSSPs, the photonic density of modes available to a light emitter can be strongly enhanced in two different light--matter coupling regimes: weak-coupling, for which the light--matter coupling is perturbative, and strong-coupling for which it becomes coherent \cite{baranov_novel_2018, pelton_strong_2019}.
+Weakly coupled systems exhibit modified spontaneous emission rates of the emitter, physics that is captured by the Purcell effect \cite{akselrod_probing_2014}.
+In strongly coupled systems on the other hand, polaritons having mixed light and matter character emerge \cite{chikkaraddy_single-molecule_2016}.
+In between, the intermediate-coupling regime displays Fano-shaped scattering spectra, indicative of the interplay between pronounced light--matter coupling and significant damping \cite{miroshnichenko_fano_2010, lee_fano_2015, abid_temperature-dependent_2017, wang_tunable_2018, sun_light-emitting_2018}.
+Recently, plasmonic nanocavities realized using high-quality chemically synthesized metallic nanoparticles have been shown to result in strong and weak light--matter coupling with free excitons in TMDs \cite{kleemann_strong-coupling_2017, wen_room-temperature_2017, zheng_manipulating_2017, geisler_single-crystalline_2019, qin_revealing_2020}.
+However, the relative positioning of different nanophotonic elements is difficult to achieve using such approaches, thereby hindering routes toward integrated technologies.
+Strong coupling was also demonstrated via coupling emitters to the delocalized collective modes of metallic nanoparticle arrays \cite{lee_fano_2015, wang_coherent_2016, liu_strong_2016}.